SettRaziel/time_accounting/README.md

 Ruby program for tracking working hours or other tasks and storing the on your device.
-The stored data shall be queried for different options such as monthly or weekly working hours.
+The stored data shall be queried for different options such as monthly, weekly working hours or self defined time intervals.
+A terminal menu guides trough the different options.

 ## Development steps
 * Reading and storing tasks and persons in a file (actual)
-* Terminal menu to read/write data and some queries for the data (in progress)
+* Terminal menu to read/write data and some queries for the data (actual)
 * Formatted terminal output for the queries (in progress)
-* Formatted pdf output using latex
+* Formatted pdf output using latex, formatted csv output
 * Reading, storing and querying tasks and persons in a database (e.g. sqlite)
 * Deleting existing persons and tasks and freeing their blocked ids
 * Extension of query capabilities

 ## Usage & Help
+The menus explain themselves.
+The basic script calls are:
 ```
 access to main menu: ruby <script>
 help usage :  ruby <script> (-h | --help)